 Register to put your event and location details on the map!
 By registering, you will promote your event, gain access to the most up-to-date event materials, and receive evaluation training.

-Now that you’ve got all the plans made, it’s time to attract participants!
+Now that you’ve got all the plans made, it’s time to invite your participants.
 Whatever your intended audience, we have materials and a press release to help you share your event.
 Get the word out about your event via social media, posters in your neighborhood, advertisements in local papers or newsletters, and connections with clubs, schools, or other organizations that may be interested in attending.

-We hope that all events will be spectacular successes—and if they are, we would like to hear about it!
-However, just as importantly, we’d like to know if anything did not work out as you hoped, and what we could do to help you improve your future events.
+We hope that all events will be spectacular successes — and if they are, we would like to hear about it!
+Just as importantly, we’d like to know if anything did not work out as you hoped, and what we could do to help you improve your future events.

-At your event, encourage your attendees to fill out the participant’s evaluation survey at your event to ensure their voices and opinions are heard, and their suggestions considered.
+During your event, encourage your attendees to fill out the participant’s evaluation survey to ensure their voices and opinions are heard, and their suggestions considered.

 Our evaluation team will work with you to design a visitor survey that meets your needs for your specific event.
 Please contact them at firstname.lastname@example.org to get started.